Before creating a support ticket, fill in the following table for Form Data issues:

 - What are your total form submissions regardless of Demandbase matching?

 - Of total from #1, identify the submissions that had a valid COMPANY email address.

 - Of total from #1, identify the submissions that had a Demandbase match, typically filter submissions that had a Demandbase SID or Marketing_Alias field.

 - Does #2 & #3 come close?
 By How much?

 - The difference between 2 & 3 can vary for example when you have a lot of SMB companies filling your forms we won't identify as many as we'd like due to the nature of SMB's changing structure frequently.

 - You've now identified a percentage of your submissions matched by Demandbase based on the quality of data provided through the company emails or company IP's.
 Submit this data along with your form submission data to your CSM and they can run an internal match to light up any dark spots you may have missed.

 API Priority - Understanding Company Data vs. User Data

 Depending on the API priority configuration you will receive different kinds of data on form submissions.
 Sometimes a user enters a company that is different than the automatic identification that Demandbase performs.
 This is not totally unexpected because API priority dictates which data set to use at the time of submission.

-The Company Profile that Demandbase returns to the Form Connector, however, will choose only one of the API return values.
+However, the Company Profile that Demandbase returns to the Form Connector will choose only one of the API return values.
 The Company Profile value is determined by the Form Connector's API priority order.